ryedin/site/_development/linking.md

 ## Ports

-When a process declares a link, the linked container (`database` in our example) needs to expose at least one port so convox can create a load balancer and construct the service URL.
+When a service declares a link, the linked container (`database` in our example) needs to expose at least one port so convox can create a load balancer and construct the service URL.

 When multiple ports are specified, the first one in the list of ports is used to construct the link URL.